Talent Acquisition steps up to the challenge

 The COVID-19 pandemic has thrown many challenges at King County departments as they work to protect employees and customers from the virus while ensuring their services remain easily accessible.
 Continuing to recruit talented staff to fill the wide array of positions at the County, while maintaining social distancing is one of those challenges.

 Alongside the Talent Acquisition team within the Department of Human Resources (DHR), many departments at King County have their own recruiting teams.
 As you might expect, initial outreach to candidates is typically done by phone and email.
 The process of interviews by hiring managers and others has been historically in-person for the most part.
-When mandatory telework was announced last March, it was all hands-on deck for recruiters in the various departments across King County to manage a major shift in bringing on new talent.
+When mandatory telework was announced in March 2020, it was all hands-on deck for recruiters in the various departments across King County to manage a major shift in bringing on new talent.

 “Interviewers needed to ramp up quickly to get comfortable with the technology and logistics that would now dictate the online interviews they would be conducting,” stressed Jamie Robinson, Sr. Analyst in DHR who leads the process and strategy for King County Talent Acquisition.